vijayhardaha/hanuman-chalisa/README.md

-# Hanuman Chalisa PDF
+# Hanuman Chalisa (PWA)

-Welcome to the Hanuman Chalisa PDF repository!
-This project offers a convenient way to generate and customize PDFs of the Hanuman Chalisa using a simple HTML file and CSS styles.
-Whether you're a Hanuman Chalisa enthusiast or simply want to create personalized copies, this repository has you covered.
+Welcome to the Hanuman Chalisa Progressive Web App (PWA) repository!
+This project allows you to read the Hanuman Chalisa on your mobile device as a fully interactive and installable PWA.
+Experience the sacred text with the convenience of a mobile app.

 ## Getting Started

-To get started, follow these steps:
+To begin using the Hanuman Chalisa PWA, follow these simple steps:

 1. **Clone the Repository**: Clone this repository to your local machine.